deleniv88/deleniv88/README.md

 ### Hi there 👋.
 My name is Andrii.
 I'm a junior Frontend developer 👨🏻‍💻

-🔻 I'm currently looking for a job as a Frontend developer, to make my dream come true 🤩
+🔻 I believe that dreams come true 🤩

 ### Skills and tools